gustafn/munin-plugins-ns/README.md

 Since one might have multiple instances of NaviServer running, the links might contain names for distinguishing these.
-In order to activate a the plugin "naviserver_locks.busy" for a server named "development", one might use the following link
+In order to activate the plugin "naviserver_locks.busy" for a server named "development", one might use the following link

     ln -s /usr/share/munin/node/plugins-contrib/naviserver_locks.busy \